Options / Config

 The directory to run the server from.
 This should be the directory that contains the

-or Shiny app contents.
+plumber.R or Shiny app contents.

-App Directory (Shiny appDir
+App Directory (Shiny appDir)

 - CLI:

-- Default:
+FAUCET_APP_DIR - Default:

 None

-when running Shiny applications.
+Argument passed on to appDir when running Shiny applications.
 This allows you

-path as the root for the Shiny app.
+to specify a subdirectory within the --dir path as the root for the Shiny app.

 QMD (Quarto Document)